What is Intellectual Property?

 In this column, we will discuss design rights in more depth.

-A major misconception is that it is not only the exact same design as the registered design that is protected.
+A major misunderstanding is that it is not only the exact same design as the registered design that is protected.

 Examples of Design Rights

-Let us explain Hitoe Fold, which has acquired many intellectual property rights, in some detail.
+Let us explain Hitoe Fold, which has acquired many intellectual property rights, in a few concrete examples.

 After the first Hitoe Fold was released, many compact wallets with a similar concept were created in the market.
-(See "Genealogy of Small and Thin Wallets. ") This in
+(See "Genealogy of the Small Thin Wallet. ") In the

-On the other hand, Hitoe Fold holds one patent and three design patents to protect its core ideas and designs.
+meantime, Hitoe Fold has filed one patent and five design patents to protect its core idea and design.

-To give an example, the figure below shows Hitoe Fold's design registration 1659079.
-The registration protects the basic design of this wallet.
-The dotted line is not included in the application and only the part painted in red is registered.
+To give an example, the figure below shows design registration 1659079.
+It was registered to protect the basic structure of a wallet.
+The dotted line part is not included in the application and only the part painted in red is registered.
 This is a partial design registration.

 What is a partial design?

 As mentioned earlier, design rights protect not only exactly the same design, but also similar designs.
-In many cases, similarity is a major point of contention.
+In many cases, the determination of similarity is a major point of contention.
 For this reason, the JPO has issued several guidelines, some of which are introduced below.

-For example, in the previous design registration 1659079, the size of the notches and thetreatment of the edges were changed.
+For example, in the previous design registration 1659079, the method of stitching and the size and shape of the notches were changed.

-Stitching outside the original, going around the leather at the edge, or stitching inside instead of outside are both common techniques that are easy to come up with.
+The current stitching method, as well as the method of going around the leather at the edges and stitching on the inside instead of the outside, are common techniques that are easily thought of.

 (JPO Examination Criteria and Practice for Examination of Designs, 49p)

-Therefore, even if the end part is changed to another common method, there is a high possibility that it will be considered similar.
+Therefore, it is highly likely that even if the current stitching method is changed to another common method, it will be considered similar.

-The difference in size has little effect as long as it is within the range of common sense in the field to which the design pertains.
+The difference in size has little effect as long as it is within the scope of common sense in the field to which the design pertains.

 (JPO Examination Guidelines and Examination Practice for Designs, p.
 50)

-In addition to patents and design rights, there are other laws and rights that protect designs, such as the Unfair Competition Prevention Law and copyright.
+In addition to patents and design rights, there are other laws and rights that protect designs, such as the Unfair Competition Prevention Law and copyrights.

-Note that infringement of intellectual property rights may result in criminal penalties as well as civil penalties such as damages for loss.
+Infringement of intellectual property rights may result in criminal penalties as well as civil penalties such as compensation for damages.
 In

-order to prevent damage caused by infringement of intellectual property rights, SYRINX discloses a list of its intellectual property rights to make it easier for third parties to investigate.
+order to prevent damage caused by intellectual property infringement, SYRINX has published a list of more than 50 intellectual property rights that it owns or has applied for, making it easier for third parties to investigate.